NCAS-CMS/cfdm/docs/source/tutorial.rst

 It is possible to create both a netCDF global attribute and a netCDF data variable attribute with the same name, but with different values.
-This may be done by assigning the global value to the property name with the `~Field.nc_set_global_attributes` method.
-Any inconsistencies arising from multiple field constructs being to the same file will be resolved by omitting the netCDF global attribute from the file.
+This may be done by assigning the global value to the property name with the `~Field.nc_set_global_attribute` method, or by via the *file_descriptors* keyword.
+For the former technique, any inconsistencies arising from multiple field constructs being to the same file will be resolved by omitting the netCDF global attribute from the file.

 .. code-block:: python3
    :caption: *Request that the "information" property is written as
-             netCDF global and fdata variable attributes, with different values.*
+             netCDF global and data variable attributes, with different values, using the "nc_set_global_attribute"
+             method.*

    >>> f.set_property('information', 'variable information')
    >>> f.properties()